steveklabnik/jujutsu-tutorial/src/fixing-problems/intro.md

   jumping back to one
 * Watching a single change evolve over time with `jj evolog`
 * Throwing away changes on purpose, with `jj restore` and `jj revert`
+* Hunting down the change that broke something, with `jj bisect`

 You've already used `jj undo` a couple of times in this book, on the promise that I'd explain it later.
 It's later.